 - A to B magazine; idiosyncratic and dedicated, a fount of information on unusual bicycles, folding bikes, electric bikes, trailers, trikes and car-free alternatives generally.

-- Folding bikes are a boom, either when using cycle-hostile public transport or if you want to co-ordinate with car-driving friends.
+- Folding bikes are a boon, either when using cycle-hostile public transport or if you want to co-ordinate with car-driving friends.
 Buy on-line or from good bicycle shops.

 - workbike.org: world-wide information on carrying loads and people by human power; the weird, the very wonderful, the aspirational – and the downright useful.